 How do you get ordained to perform weddings for your friends and family in Wisconsin?
-It's simple, legal and takes just a few minutes!
+It's simple, legal, inexpensive and takes just a few minutes!

 The laws in Wisconsin make it unnecessary for persons performing marriage ceremonies to file their credentials with any state or local agency, but you must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any legal authority and/or the parties to the marriage upon their request.

 In Wisconsin, ordination or investment by the Church gives each clergy member the authority to perform the marriage rite.
 Wisconsin and local officials in the state are removed from any responsibility for verification of minister credentials.
 Wisconsin does not maintain a central registry of members of the clergy, and you are not required to undergo any specific formal training.

 Not a resident of Wisconsin?
 Wisconsin does not restrict legally ordained non-resident Marriage Officiants from performing wedding ceremonies anywhere in the state.

 Ordination Fee: We offer low-cost ordination (accepted throughout Wisconsin) for a nominal fee that covers our basic printing costs and any shipping charges, which is generally a fraction of how much you can earn by performing just one ceremony!

 All state-required forms and documents are included in all packages.
 In addition, any fees paid may be tax-deductible as a work-related expense.
 (Consult with your tax professional for more information.)

 To view ordination credential samples, please click here.

 Please note that it is no longer a requirement for legally-ordained non-resident ceremonial ministers to register with the State of Wisconsin prior to performing ceremonies in the state.